TUITION & FEES FOR THE ACADEMIC YEAR

 Summer Semester – April 1

-If paperwork is not turned in (or is incomplete) by the deadline above, you will be required to come to campus to set up a payment plan and make the first payment (including the $25 fee).
+If paperwork is not turned in (or is incomplete) by the deadline above, you will be required to set up a payment plan and make the first payment (including the $25 fee).

 Fall Semester – August 1